printandre/odin-recipes/README.md

 # odin-recipes
-first project inside the Odin Project curriculum
+This is the first project inside the Odin Project curriculum.
+The goal here is to get familiar with basic HTML creating a list of recipes and how to cook them.